macabeus/GridView/README.md

         // we need register cell's class, then, send it's where 🖋

         return [CellLogs.self, CellMap.self]

+        // if do you want list all classes that subscreber the SlotableCell protocol, you can read use this gist: https://gist.github.com/brunomacabeusbr/eea343bb9119b96eed3393e41dcda0c9 💜
     }

     func setup(cell: UICollectionViewCell, params: [String: Any]) {
         // this delegate is called in "collectionView(_:cellForItemAt)" from GridViewController
         // it's useful when we need to setup many cells with same code 🍡

+        // for example, connect to server, if a cell need if let cellRealTime = cell as?
+CellRealTimeProtocol {
+            cellRealTime.connect()
+        }

+        // layout
         cell.layer.cornerRadius = 10
     }
 }